 Bonds Are the Exception, Not the Rule

-A bond is a financial guarantee that protects beneficiaries if a trustee mismanages trust property.
-Unlike personal representatives in probate, trustees in Arizona are not automatically required to post one.
-The court must first determine that a bond is necessary to protect the beneficiaries' interests.
+A surety bond is a financial guarantee that protects beneficiaries if a trustee mismanages trust property.
+Unlike personal representatives in probate, trustees do not need to post one automatically.
+The court must first decide that a bond is needed.

 A trustee shall give bond to secure performance of the trustee's duties only if the court finds that a bond is needed to protect the interests of the beneficiaries or is required by the terms of the trust and the court has not dispensed with the requirement.

-A.R.S. § 14-10702(A)Even when a trust document includes a bond requirement, the court has discretion to waive it.
-The court also controls the bond amount, specifies what liabilities it covers, and decides whether sureties are needed.
-A bond can be modified or terminated at any time as circumstances change.
+A.R.S. § 14-10702(A)Even when a trust document includes a bond requirement, the court can waive it.
+The court also controls the bond amount and the liabilities it covers.
+A bond can be changed or ended at any time as conditions change.

 Institutional Trustees Are Exempt